Brexit Showdown Looms As MPs Prepare To Return To Parliament

 The bill, which is supported by MPs from across the political spectrum, also would force the Prime Minister to ask the EU in October for a three-month delay if the government hasn't reached a deal with the EU or if Parliament hasn't agreed to a no-deal Brexit.

-That's a suggestion Johnson appeared to dismiss out of hand.
+That's a suggestion Johnson flatly rejects.
 "I want everybody to know that there are no circumstances in which I will ask Brussels to delay.
 We are leaving on the 31st of October, no ifs or buts."

 Benn said in a tweet that the bill is supported by MPs who "believe that the consequences of No Deal for the economy would be highly damaging.
 No Deal is not in the national interest."